Skip to main content

 To be clear: these objections are not rock-solid diamond-plated no-argument-to-be-had things.
 But it’s not that these problems are insurmountable—it’s that they’re not just incidental details but rather the core of the issue.
 I would say that it is a moral imperative for people to give some thought to this stuff before they start throwing out suggestions that seem like they could be something that could ‘just be done’ but in reality would be an insane amount of effort, or just not work at all.
 I'm fine with posing Big Ideas if they're clearly theoretical—"do away with computers"; but this has the brainfeel of something that might be possible if you don't really think about it, so tens of thousands of people are going to carry some version of this around in their heads instead of something that might actually help people.

 The messed-up thing is that there is a "simple" answer to moving toward solving the problem of homelessness in this country.
 It's one that belies a lot of complexity, sure, but can be stated in four words: properly funded public services.
-I appreciate if you work in marketing you start to see everything as a sales problem, but if gimmicks could fix social problems that are caused, fundamentally, by governmental inaction then the last decade would've created the perfect society.
+I appreciate if you work in marketing you start to see everything as a sales problem, but if gimmicks could fix social problems caused by governmental inaction then the last decade and a half would've created the perfect society.